michael2012z/BitBible/markdown/KJV/files/Deut.md

 12. For all that do these things are an abomination unto the Lord: and because of these abominations the Lord thy God doth drive them out from before thee.

-13. Thou shalt be perfect with the Lord thy God.perfect: or, upright, or, sincere
+13. Thou shalt be perfect with the Lord thy God.

-14. For these nations, which thou shalt possess, hearkened unto observers of times, and unto diviners: but as for thee, the Lord thy God hath not suffered thee so to do.possess: or, inherit
+14. For these nations, which thou shalt possess, hearkened unto observers of times, and unto diviners: but as for thee, the Lord thy God hath not suffered thee so to do.

 15. The Lord thy God will raise up unto thee a Prophet from the midst of thee, of thy brethren, like unto me; unto him ye shall hearken;